phorton1/base-apps-gitMUI/docs/readme.md

-# gitUI - a UI for working on multiple GIT repositories simultaneously
+# gitMUI - a UI for working on multiple GIT repositories simultaneously

 - config.md
 - submodules.md